Yudha Saputera: Early career

 Saputera's carrier starts off from Pekan Olahraga Kota (Popkota).
 After that, he was trusted to represent the city of Cirebon in Pekan Olahraga Daerah (Porda) in 2014 and 2018.
 Saputera was also a key player for the province of West Java in the Pekan Olahraga Nasional (PON) in 2016 and 2021.
 In his youth years, he played for Generasi Muda Cirebon (GMC).

 Professional career

 2020-present

 After completing his stint of career with Indonesia Patriots, in 2022 he signed with Prawira Bandung as the projected future point guard for the team.
-In his first year, he was paired with another superstar guard Abraham Damar Grahita.
-They managed to reach semi-final before fell short to Satria Muda Pertamina.
-His brilliant performance in the 2022 IBL season with the Prawira Bandung, caught the attention of Miloš Pejić the coach of the national team.
-His ability makes a good backup guard for the national team.
-Entering his second season, upon departure of Abraham who left to play for Veltex Shizuoka.
-He's now become the main guard for the team, and along with import Brandone Francis and Jarred Shaw, he managed to lead Prawira Bandung to their first championship since 1998.
-On March 2, 2024, Saputera's shot against Borneo Hornbills on the 4th quarter going over time complete's one of his biggest achievement by collecting 1.000 career points in the IBL.
+In his first year, he was paired with another guard Abraham Damar Grahita.
+They managed to reach semi-final before falling short to Satria Muda Pertamina.
+His performance in the 2022 IBL season with the Prawira Bandung, caught the attention of Miloš Pejić the coach of the national team.
+As the main guard for the team, working alongside Brandone Francis and Jarred Shaw, they managed to lead Prawira Bandung to their first championship since 1998.
+On March 2, 2024, Saputera achieved a career high, scoring 1.000 points in the IBL.